Jmingzi/select-container/README.md

-A cascade selection container with Vue in webApp
+A cascaded or non cascade selection or picker container with Vue.js, which does not support PC

 ## Install
 ```